 The University Writing Center staff includes a full-time director and a group of upperclassmen and graduate students from across the disciplines, chosen by the director, who have extensive training in the writing process, tutoring, and their Writing Center responsibilities.
 The director of the Writing Center communicates frequently with faculty to determine both the general needs of classes and the particular needs of individual students who use the center’s services.

-The University Writing Center opened at UNCP in May 1994 as a Title III-funded student support program and was granted permanent institutional support by the Office of Academic Affairs and the Department of English and Theatre in August 1998.
+The University Writing Center opened at UNCP in May 1994 as a Title III-funded student support program and was granted permanent institutional support by the Office of Academic Affairs and the Department of English, Theatre, and Languages in August 1998.

-The Center for Academic Excellence, located in Jacobs Hall, Suite H, is designed to provide a support system for students through numerous programs and activities: academic advisement, career/major counseling, major declaration, and Early Alert consultation.
+The Office of Advisement and Retention, located in the D.F.
+Lowry Building, is designed to provide a support system for students through numerous programs and activities: academic advisement, career/major counseling, major declaration, and Early Alert consultation.
 Through the Early Alert Program, a professor or staff member may recommend that a student seek help for a problem that threatens the student’s academic success.
 Continued absence from class is usually the first and most significant indication that a student should be referred.
 Academic advisors from the office work with the student to determine appropriate help and draws on existing programs and offices to find a workable solution.
-In addition, FRS 1000 (Freshman Seminar) is coordinated through this office.
+In addition, FRS 100 (Freshman Seminar) is coordinated through this office.